 SouthWest Writer members earn writing honors with skills enhanced by SWW presentations and events.
-If you are a SouthWest Writers member and would like to be listed on this page, please submit your award information to the Sage Editor and the Webmaster with the honor and date awarded.
+If you are a SouthWest Writers member and would like to be listed on this page, please submit your award information to the Webmaster with the honor and date awarded.
 Please, no book releases and publication notifications for this page.
 Winners in the contests sponsored by SouthWest Writers will continue to be listed under the Contest tab on this site.

 Bodin, Joanne: Finalist in the 2010 Santa Fe Writer’s Project for her novel, Walking Fish.
 Nominated for the 2010 EVVY Award: Colorado Independent Publishers Association, for Walking Fish: A Novel.
 The 2011 International Book Awards, Winner in Fiction: gay/lesbian and First Finalist in Fiction: Best New Book.
 Her novel, Walking Fish was a 2011 New Mexico Book Awards winner for gay/lesbian fiction, and was a finalist in three other categories (Fiction: adventure/drama; Fiction: other; First Book Published by Author.
 It also was a finalist for the 2011 USA Best Book Awards in lesbian/gay fiction.

 Bradberry, Karin: 2nd in the National Federation of State Poetry Society’s contest for her poem “The Undoing” and honorable mention for “Chollales.”(August 2009).
 1st for poetry in the 2009 Prescott Professional Writers contest for “When Nobody Wore Clothes.”
 (December 2009).
 1st in the 5th AnnualWriter’s Digest Poetry Contest for her villanelle, “Javelina.”
 (June 2010)